blurpy/8-bit-computer/hardware.md

   * 2x Green: for showing the value of the flags.
   * 1x Blue: for showing the value of the zero bit.
 * Control lines
-  * Flags register in: stores the current value of the carry bit and zero bit into the register, on the next clock tick.
+  * FI: stores the current value of the carry bit and zero bit into the register, on the next clock tick.

 ## Output Register